alephao/solidity-benchmarks/ERC20.md

 ### allowance

+How much gas to check gow much a wallet can spend on behalf of another wallet?

 <!-- Start allowance Table -->
 |Implementation| -- |
 |--------------|----|
 | Open Zeppelin|7994|
 |    Solmate   |7927|
 <!-- End allowance Table -->